The Martlet: Publication

-The Martlet has broken stories about UVSS spending deficits, UVic's reputational enhancement project, divestment lobbying efforts by UVic student activists, issues with UVic's sexualized violence policy, the arrival of Starbucks on campus, problems in the UVic Sociology department, international student tuition hikes, student groups' support of the Unist'ot'en First Nation camp, pro-life vs. pro-choice protesters on campus, racism and antisemitism on campus, and student healthcare cuts.

 The Martlet is slowly converting to web-only content, as are news media worldwide.
 5,000 printed copies are circulated around the UVic campus and the local community, and the Martlet has over 3,600 followers on X (Twitter) and 1,900 on Facebook. www.martlet.ca receives an annual average of 30,000 audience members via organic web search, and 17,000 audience members via social media channels.
 Martlet stories are regularly picked up by larger publications including the CBC, CTV News, the Times Colonist, and Chek News.

 History

-The Martlet was founded when UVic was Victoria College, and was originally called the Microscope.
+In 1938, the Martlet was originally founded at Victoria College as the Microscope, a student newsletter from 1938–1940.
+The Microscope was published as a four-page printed newspaper format from 1946–1948.

+On 3 December 1948, the newspaper was renamed to the Martlet.
 The paper takes its name from a heraldic bird with no feet.
 Three martlet birds appear on the crest of McGill University, and the University of Victoria grew out of the McGill University College of British Columbia.
-For a brief period in the early 1970s, the Martlet was renamed the 'Cougar City Gazette' after an armed takeover by a loose coalition of disgruntled former students and at least one former(?) professor who were dissatisfied with the perceived blandness of the newspaper - perusal of the content of the Cougar City Gazette clearly reflects the change of editorial direction.
-The Cougar City Gazette was often quite controversial, and itclosed suddenly after it published a captioned photograph that caused Playboy magazine to threaten the paper with legal action.
+The name was proposed by second-year student Donn Carmichael.
+Member's of the Students' Council and the editorial board of the paper voted 8-5 in favour of the new name.
+The final vote was between "The Martlet" and "The Viking".
+The Martlet continued through the transition of the College into the University of Victoria in 1963.

 In the 1960s, George Manning began his newspaper career as the Martlet's publication director.
 He would later become a major figure in Vancouver Island journalism, co-founding the Goldstream Gazette as well as the Lake Cowichan Gazette, community newspapers now owned by Black Press.

+For a brief period in the early 1970s, the Martlet was renamed the 'Cougar City Gazette' after an armed takeover by a loose coalition of disgruntled former students and at least one former(?) professor who were dissatisfied with the perceived blandness of the newspaper - perusal of the content of the Cougar City Gazette clearly reflects the change of editorial direction.
+The Cougar City Gazette was often quite controversial, and it closed suddenly after it published a captioned photograph that caused Playboy magazine to threaten the paper with legal action.